Deep state conspiracy theory in the United States: Analysis

 Political scientist George Friedman writes that the so-called "deep state" is no secret and the civil service was created by law to limit the power of the president.

-Historian Alfred W. McCoy has argued that the increase in the power of the United States Intelligence Community since the September 11 attacks "has built a fourth branch of the U.S. government" that is "in many ways autonomous from the executive, and increasingly so".
+In an interview for The Intercept, historian Alfred W. McCoy responded to a question by Jeremy Scahill about "what people loosely call the deep state right now" that the increase in the power of the United States Intelligence Community since the September 11 attacks "has built a fourth branch of the U.S. government" that is "in many ways autonomous from the executive, and increasingly so".

 Tufts University professor Michael J. Glennon stated that President Barack Obama did not succeed in resisting or changing what he calls the "double government" and points to Obama's failure to close Guantanamo Bay detention camp, a major campaign promise, as evidence of the existence of a deep state.

-Stephen Walt, professor of international relations at Harvard University, has argued that there is no deep state and that "to the extent that there is a bipartisan foreign-policy elite, it is hiding in plain sight".
+According to Stephen Walt, professor of international relations at Harvard University, there is no deep state and that "to the extent that there is a bipartisan foreign-policy elite, it is hiding in plain sight".

 Journalist Marc Ambinder has suggested that a myth about the deep state is that it functions as one entity; in reality, he states "the deep state contains multitudes, and they are often at odds with one another".

 Linguist Geoffrey Nunberg has said that "deep state" is an "elastic label" in that "its story conforms to the intricate grammar of those conspiracy narratives", referencing the transition of conservative rhetoric regarding "big government" from "meddlesome bunglers" to "conniving ideologues".